 - Pet dander

-Antihistamines - available either over the counter or by prescription - are a frequently recommended treatment for hives.
+Antihistamines – available either over the counter or by prescription – are a frequently recommended treatment for hives.
 They work by blocking the effect of histamine, a chemical in the skin that can cause allergy symptoms, including welts.
-Low-sedating or nonsedating antihistamines are preferred.
+Antihistamines that don’t make you drowsy are preferred.
 They are effective and long-lasting (may be taken once a day) and have few side effects.
-Your allergist may recommend a combination of two or three antihistamines to treat your hives, along with cold compresses or anti-itch salves to ease the symptoms.
+Your allergist may recommend a combination of two or three antihistamines to treat your hives, along with cold compresses or anti-itch balms to ease the symptoms.

 Severe episodes of urticaria may require temporary treatment with prednisone, a similar corticosteroid medication or an immune modulator, which can reduce the severity of the symptoms.

 If your reaction involves swelling of your tongue or lips, or you have trouble breathing, your allergist may prescribe an epinephrine (adrenaline) auto-injector for you to keep on hand at all times.
 These can be early symptoms of anaphylaxis, a potentially fatal allergic reaction that impairs breathing and can send the body into shock.
 The only treatment for anaphylaxis is epinephrine.
-If you develop hives and your injector is not nearby - or if using the auto-injector doesn’t cause the symptoms to immediately improve - go to an emergency room immediately.
+If you develop hives and your injector is not nearby – or if using the auto-injector doesn’t cause the symptoms to immediately improve – call 911 or go to an emergency room immediately.
+Emergency medical services carry epinephrine and can provide prompt treatment.
 You should also go to the emergency room after using an auto-injector.

 If the cause of hives can be identified, the best treatment is to avoid the trigger or eliminate it: